-The INS Research Program being undertaken in central-west and western NSW has included vegetation sampling for stem densities and hollows by dbh class of INS species on the Cobar Peneplain of the Western Catchment.
-The results show that hollows occur in Red Box trees at approximately 40 cm dbh and larger.
-No hollows were recorded in Red Box below approximately 40 cm dbh.
-The information also shows there are size classes of Red Box from particular recruitment events, with very large numbers of Red Box trees between 30 cm dbh and 35 cm dbh.
-Also there are relatively large numbers of trees over 35 cm dbh per hectare for Red Box.
+The INS Research Program undertaken in central-west and western NSW has included vegetation sampling for stem densities and hollows by dbh class of INS species on the Cobar Peneplain of the Western Catchment.
+The results show that hollows usually do not occur in White Cypress Pine trees, with only one hollow recorded in White Cypress Pine at 44 cm dbh.
+The information also shows there are size classes of White Cypress Pine from particular recruitment events, with very large numbers of White Cypress Pine trees between 25 cm dbh and 35 cm dbh - 173 trees in this size class for this PVP.
+Also there are relatively large numbers of trees over 35 cm dbh per hectare for White Cypress Pine.